Assessing boundedness from below in the $\mathbb{Z}_2 \times \mathbb{Z}_2$-symmetric three-Higgs-doublet model: algorithm and machine learning: Introduction

 In the extremely successful Standard Model (SM) of the electroweak interactions, the gauge group is $SU(2) \times U(1)$ and there is only one $SU(2)$ doublet of scalars: $\Phi$.
 Hence, $V_2 = \mu\, \Phi^\dagger \Phi$ and $V_4 = \lambda \left( \Phi^\dagger \Phi \right)^2$, where $\mu$ and $\lambda$ are couplings, \textit{i.e.}\ numbers (not fields).

 The consistency of any particle-physics model necessitates that its scalar potential is bounded from below (BFB).
 This means that the potential can never tend to minus infinity---else the Hamiltonian does not have a minimum, \textit{i.e.}\ the theory has no vacuum state.
-Boundedness from below (BnessFB) is equivalent to $V_4$ not being negative for any values of the scalar fields---otherwise, multiplying those values by an ever-increasing positive number would make the potential tend to minus infinity.\footnote{Note that $V_2$ is irrelevant for BnessFB.} In the SM, since $\Phi^\dagger \Phi \ge 0$, the potential is BFB if and only if $\lambda$ is non-negative.
+Boundedness from below (BnessFB) is equivalent to $V_4$ being positive for any values of the scalar fields.\footnote{When one uses our condition that $V_4$ be \emph{positive} for any values of the scalar fields, $V_2$ is irrelevant for BnessFB.
+The weaker condition where $V_4$ is allowed to be zero necessitates that one furthermore makes sure that $V_2 \ge 0$ whenever $V_4 = 0$.
+This may be tricky~\cite{tooby}, therefore we prefer the stricter condition $V_4 > 0$. } If $V_4$ were negative for some values of the scalar fields, then multiplying those values by an ever-increasing positive number would make the potential tend to minus infinity.
+In the SM, since $\Phi^\dagger \Phi \ge 0$, the potential is BFB if and only if $\lambda$ is positive.

 For a variety of reasons---like accommodating nonzero neutrino masses, dark matter, and baryogenesis\footnote{In the SM there is neither sufficient $CP$ violation nor the first-order phase transition necessary for baryogenesis.}---many particle physicists like to extend the SM.
 Most extensions have a scalar sector larger than the one of the SM, in particular more than one $SU(2)$ doublet.
 (There are also extensions of the SM with a larger gauge group.)
 The scalar sector of the two-Higgs-doublet model (2HDM)~\cite{sher} has been extensively explored.
 This paper concentrates on the model with three scalar $SU(2)$ doublets $\Phi_k$ ($k = 1, 2, 3$ throughout this paper), which is called the three-Higgs-doublet model (3HDM).\footnote{There are many 3HDMs, depending both on the additional symmetries that are imposed and on the fermionic sector.}